ubiquarum66/UdacityProjectDisasterResponse/README.md

 + provide the same tokenizer, as the model will call it
 + load databaseand model

-plotly side (frontend) (templates...html), create basic layout, form to submit and carry the ginger and flask induced variables and scripts to provide the plotly functions with the necessary backend information.
+plotly side (frontend) (templates...html),
++ create basic layout, with
++ form to submit and
++ carry the ginger and flask induced variables and scripts to provide the plotly functions with the necessary backend information.

 ### 3. File Descriptions